pingcap/dbt-tidb/README.md

 See [test/README.md](test/README.md) for details on running the integration tests.

+### Example

+Click [here](https://github.com/pingcap/dbt-tidb/wiki/Primer-Tutorial-%7C-How-to-use-dbt-with-TiDB) to see a simple example about using dbt with dbt-tidb.

 ### Contributing

 Welcome to contribute for dbt-tidb.
 See [Contributing Guide](CONTRIBUTING.md) for more information.

-### Example
-Click [here](https://github.com/pingcap/dbt-tidb/wiki/Primer-Tutorial-%7C-How-to-use-dbt-with-TiDB) to see an simple exmaple about use dbt with dbt-tidb.